-- (1) Download a report of subscribers eligible for reimbursement from NLAD. - (2) Add the dollar amount for subscribers being claimed (or reason code for subscribers being unclaimed), before certifying/submitting the filing for processing. - (3) Carriers in NLAD opt-out states will not download their list of eligible subscribers; they will upload their subscriber lists directly to LCS.
+- (1) Download a report of subscribers eligible for reimbursement from NLAD. - (2) Add the dollar amount for subscribers being claimed (or reason code for subscribers being unclaimed), before certifying/submitting the filing for processing. - (3) Carriers in NLAD opt-out states do not download their list of eligible subscribers; they will upload their subscriber lists directly to LCS.
+State commissions in NLAD opt-out states will submit data to the National Verifier in order for USAC to validate carrier claims.